One of the most important creative considerations in photography, if not the most important, is control of Depth of Field.

 When a “fast” or very wide aperture lens is at it’s widest settings, there may be some form of image flaw visible such as chromatic aberration (colour fringing- often green or purple and most obvious in high contrast images) or corner softness.
 Only the very best lenses avoid these issues (see "Diffraction limited" above).

-The transition from sharp to soft areas is sometimes called “Bokeh” (Bo as in bone - Ke as in kettle, the H is there to help with pronunciation) or more correctly Boke-Aji which is literally "the flavour or character of blur".
+The transition from sharp to soft areas is often referred to as “Bokeh” (Bo as in bone - Ke as in kettle, the H is there to help with pronunciation, not that it always helps!) or more correctly Boke-Aji which is literally "the flavour or character of blur".

-Some lenses have messy or busy Bokeh, some feathery or smeary, others smooth and blotchy (there are more "official" terms like Ni-Sen or cross-eyed Bokeh, but these more general terms get the point across).
-Some have more or less coherent blurred areas than others and transition smoother or less smoothly.
+Some lenses have messy or busy Bokeh, some feathery or smeary, others smooth and blotchy (there are more "official" terms like Ni-Sen or cross-eyed Bokeh, but these more general terms get the point across and you do not need to learn Japanese).
+Some lenses have more coherent transition to out of focus areas and others, often modern designs, drop off smoothly and quickly for better portrait applications.
 Get to know your lenses Bokeh characteristics as they can be as important as sharpness when used often.